ngrx/platform/projects/ngrx.io/content/guide/signals/faq.md

 </details>

 <details>
-  <summary>Can I inject a SignalStore via constructor?</summary>
+  <summary>Can I inject a SignalStore via the constructor?</summary>

-    To inject a SignalStore via constructor, define and export its type with the same name.
+    To inject a SignalStore via the constructor, define and export its type with the same name.

 ```ts
 // counter.store.ts